 - A. Provide the service of a NICET level III, competent, factory-trained engineer or technician authorized by the manufacturer of the fire alarm equipment to technically supervise and participate during all of the adjustments and tests for the system.
-Make all adjustments and tests in the presence of the COTR. - B. When the systems have been completed and prior to the scheduling of the final inspection, furnish testing equipment and perform the following tests in the presence of the COTR.
+Make all adjustments and tests in the presence of the RESIDENT ENGINEER/COTR. - B. When the systems have been completed and prior to the scheduling of the final inspection, furnish testing equipment and perform the following tests in the presence of the RESIDENT ENGINEER/COTR.
 When any defects are detected, make repairs or install replacement components, and repeat the tests until such time that the complete fire alarm systems meets all contract requirements.
-After the system has passed the initial test and been approved by the COTR, the contractor may request a final inspection. - Before energizing the cables and wires, check for correct connections and test for short circuits, ground faults, continuity, and insulation. - 2.
-Test the insulation on all installed cable and wiring by standard methods as recommended by the equipment manufacturer. - Run water through all flow switches.
-Check time delay on water flow switches.
-Submit a report listing all water flow switch operations and their retard time in seconds. - 4.
-Open each alarm initiating and notification circuit to see if trouble signal actuates. - 5.
+After the system has passed the initial test and been approved by the RESIDENT ENGINEER/COTR, the contractor may request a final inspection. - Before energizing the cables and wires, check for correct connections and test for short circuits, ground faults, continuity, and insulation. - 2.
+Test the insulation on all installed cable and wiring by standard methods as recommended by the equipment manufacturer. - 3.
+Open each alarm initiating and notification circuit to see if trouble signal actuates. - 4.
 Ground each alarm initiation and notification circuit and verify response of trouble signals.